 On the “Leveraged tokens” tab, users can trade 45 different leveraged tokens.
 These tokens are constructed in a way that enables traders to get leveraged exposure to a particular crypto asset (on both the long and short side), without risking liquidation.

-Fourth, FTX is the first exchange to list contracts that enable traders to speculate on volatility.
-The contracts are called “MOVE” and represent the absolute value of the amount an asset moves in a period of time.
+In additon to regular options, FTX also offers “MOVE” contracts, which represent the absolute value of the amount an asset moves in a period of time.

 For example, if BTC moved $250 in a day (in any given direction), the MOVE contract would settle at $250 at the end of the day.

-Finally, FTX recently also added spot markets to its exchange.
+Finally, FTX recently added spot markets to its exchange as well.
 This enables its users to purchase BTC, ETH, FTT, Tether, and BTMX, with USD.
 If trading larger size, users can also opt for FTX’s OTC functionality.

 FTX offers a tiered fee system that is based on the 30-day volume traded by a specific user.